eelstork/l3-lang/README.md

 Additional metadata may be associated with a status; as an example, a 'cont' object may have a "delay" field indicating how long the task will take, or a success probability estimate.

-Whereas a status may be an object, a task is not.
+Whereas a status may be an object (stateful), a task is not; that is, L3 does not *primarily* require tasks to hold state.

 ## Unknowns and probabilities

 Uncertainty may be expressed through probabilities or unknowns.
 The 'pro' type identifies probabilities, whereas `trilean` supersets bool and comprises the 'maybe' logical value.

 Explicit unknowns and probabilities avoid confusion with statuses ("90% done is not the same as 90% likely").